-- Develop and make known clear, distinctive, accountable and comprehensive policies on procurement processes and procedures. - Encourage industry regulators and/or anti-corruption enforcement authorities to endorse and support the above Principles and national and local industry codes of ethics, where appropriate. - Encourage Companies to adhere to the above Principles and national and local industry codes of ethics. - Formulate and promote clear laws and regulations that are objectively applied. - Work to advance ethical collaborations consistent with the above Principles regionally, through regular communication, joint policies, joint capacity building activities, and other forms of collaboration.
+- Develop and make known clear, accountable, and comprehensive policies on procurement processes and procedures. - Encourage industry regulators and/or anti-corruption enforcement authorities to promote the above Principles and local industry codes of ethics, where appropriate. - Encourage Companies and all Stakeholders to adhere to the above Principles and local industry codes of ethics. - Formulate and promote clear laws and regulations that are objectively applied. - Work to advance Consensus Frameworks and other collective action initiatives consistent with the APEC Guide to Facilitate Multi-Stakeholder Ethical Collaborations in the Medical Device and Biopharmaceutical Sectors.